 Our assessment is not just for athletes and weekend warriors.
-No matter how your pain starts — from walking downstairs to working in the garden — let us help you get back to doing the things you love.
+No matter how your pain starts — from walking downstairs to work in the garden — let us help you get back to doing the things you love.

 What can you expect:

-- 30 minute assessment about your pain or injury.
+- 30-minute assessment about your pain or injury.

 - Convenient scheduling with appointments available at the time that works best for you.

-- Provide you with recommendations for next steps in your recovery.
+- Provide you with recommendations for the next steps in your recovery.
 This may even mean starting physical therapy the same day.

 About Physical Therapy

 The best physical therapy outcomes happen when patients and therapists BOTH understand the plan of care, treatment techniques, and rationale behind the methodology used during every session.
 The patient should have a clear understanding of why each exercise, stretch, or manual technique is performed during their session, the importance of it, as well as what they can do between sessions to maximize recovery.
-All patients leave every session with ‘homework’ to assist in maintaining progress made in treatment sessions.
+All patients leave every session with ‘homework’ to assist in maintaining the progress made in treatment sessions.
 This helps patients keep forward momentum throughout the course of rehabilitation.

-Every patient who rehabs with our Physical Therapy maintains open communication about progress and status of the injury so that every exercise and technique used is applicable for how the patient is feeling that day.
+Every patient who rehabs with our Physical Therapy maintains open communication about their progress and status of the injury so that every exercise and technique used is applicable for how the patient is feeling that day.
 Depending on how the patient is feeling, day-to-day treatments will vary.

 We treat a wide range of orthopedic ailments; from post-surgical day one to maintenance treatment for elite-level performance athletes.
-Depending on what the need is of the patient, sessions vary from slow stabilization exercises, to high level weighted precision movements.
+Depending on what the need is of the patient, sessions vary from slow stabilization exercises to high-level weighted precision movements.

-All of our therapists are trained in the latest research based techniques to provide the best physical therapy treatment options to all our patients.
+All of our therapists are trained in the latest research-based techniques to provide the best physical therapy treatment options to all our patients.